 Learn more about our authentication best practices.

-Step four: Make your first request
+Step three: Make your first request